RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 - Create trackers for Electron window and elements that send updates for:
   - bounds
   - visibility
-- Create a screen tracker for normalizing window bounds
+- Create screen tracker for normalizing window bounds
 - Track the main window and the video elements

 ### Messages for Bounds and Visibility